PHONE: Call (352) 392-1161

 – Summer: M–F 8am–4:30pm

-Currently enrolled students can make an appointment with the SHCC’s registered dietitian for nutrition education and counseling in Nutrition Services (Red Team), located in the Infirmary Building.
-There is no charge for this service and you do not need a referral to schedule an appointment.
+Currently enrolled students can make an appointment with the SHCC’s registered dietitian for nutrition education and counseling in Nutrition Services, located on the first floor of the the Infirmary Building.
+The health fee included with tuition covers patient financial responsibility associated with most SHCC office visits.

 Call your assigned Primary Care Team or (352) 392-1161 to schedule an appointment.
 You will need to bring your current insurance card and a completed Nutrition Questionnaire to your first appointment.
 Call to cancel or cancel online at least 24 hours out to avoid a no-show fee.

 During the first session we will begin an assessment, discuss nutrition recommendations and help you develop a plan to achieve your nutrition goals.
 After this, you are eligible to schedule follow-up appointments.